 The Christmas Museum in Rothenburg traces the history of German Christmas celebrations and includes displays of all kinds of Christmas paraphernalia including cards, Advent calendars, trees, music boxes, decorations, Santas and much more.

-Housed in the same building is the Christmas Village, the most famous Christmas shop in Rothenburg ob der Tauber.
+Housed in the same building is the Christmas Village, the most famous Rothenburg Christmas shop.
 This is a shop so chock-full of Christmas decorations it will make even the most avid Christmas-hater become a raving fan.

 Just like a child writing his list for Santa, I found myself mentally noting all the things I’d like to add to my shopping basket.
 The only problem - how do I get them all home?

 I did contribute to the local economy, though, with a gorgeous Santa and his sleigh accompanying me all the way to Australia from the Rothenburg Christmas store!

 Allow at least half an hour to browse the exhibits and another half an hour to wander amongst the amazing selection of decorations in the Kathe Wohlfahrt Christmas Village (shop).

 (You can see more photos from the Christmas Village and German Christmas Museum here.)